Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Problem Formulation and Preliminary Results

 where we write $j\rightsquigarrow i$ if and only if there is a directed path from node $j$ to node $i$ in $\G(\V,\A)$, and recall that $D_{ij}$ is the sum of delays along the directed path from $j$ to $i$ with the smallest accumulative delay.
 Note that $D_{\max}\ll p$ when the delay in the information flow among the nodes in $\V=[p]$ is small.
-We then have the following result.
+We then have the following result, which shows that the optimal DFC given by \eqref{eqn:DFC of u_star} belongs to a class of DFCs with bounded norm.